Guidelines For Wilmington Library Meeting Room Rentals

 May outside equipment be brought into the Library for meeting room use?

 Yes, however, the Wilmington Public Library is not liable for injuries to individuals or for damages to or the loss of personal property of individuals or groups using a meeting room.
 Any damage, loss, theft or misuse of library equipment or facilities is the responsibility of the group or individuals reserving the room.
-A library staff member will set up library-owned equipment and ensure it operates properly.
-Library staff will also store equipment after use.
 Library staff will not operate the equipment during meetings.

 When are the meeting rooms available?

 Meetings (including set up time and tear down time) may not begin before the library open or extend beyond library closing.
-However, requests for after hours use due to special circumstances must be approved in advance by the library director.
+However, requests for before & after hours use must be approved in advance by the library director.

 Groups or organizations who have not complied with this policy may be denied the right to reserve future Library meeting room use.
-Failure to show for a scheduled meeting or cancel a schedule meeting may result in denied access to reservations in the future.
 Failure to abide by this meeting room policy or to cooperate with the staff of the Wilmington Public Library may result in loss of meeting room privileges.
 Public use of meeting rooms may not interfere with the library’s operation.
 Library policies regarding patron behavior apply to meeting room use.
-Cancellations must be made two weeks prior to the event.

 How can I request a meeting room?

 Reservations for all meeting rooms are scheduled by order of request received.
-Reservation requests for meeting rooms may be made in person, online, or by phone by filling out an application.
+Reservation requests for meeting rooms may be made in person, online, or by phone.
 Groups and organizations interested in additional information may visit the Library or call (302) 571-7401 / (302) 571-7416 email during library hours Monday through Friday.
-You may download a meeting room application from the Library’s webpage by going to http://wilmington.lib.de.us/meeting-rooms-request.

 Requests less than twenty-four hours may be granted based on meeting room availability.
 However, all fees are still required to be paid prior to the meeting room being confirmed.